NATS 7009 Environmental Forensics 2

 Coordinator Chris Lennard Opens in new window

-Description The unit is designed for professionals working in environmental regulatory authorities and laboratories at the federal, state or local level.
+Description The subject is designed for professionals working in environmental regulatory authorities and laboratories at the federal, state or local level.
 This includes but is not limited to police jurisdictions, environmental protection agencies (EPAs), coastguards, park rangers, customs and quarantine officials.
-The unit consists of four case studies drawn from real-world scenarios.
+The subject consists of four case studies drawn from real-world scenarios.
 The skills and knowledge gained from Environmental Forensics 1 will be used to produce environmental forensic reports related to the case studies.
 The assessment is problem-based.